KSchopmeyer/smipyping/notes/installation_notes.md

        The script generates the report, sends the mail and saves the script with date tag for the future.

+## Installing MYSQL ##

+### Installing MYSQL for Redhat enterprise ###

+TODO

+Open MySQL for remote connections.

+It is often helpful to allow remote connections to mysql.
+There are at least two steps to accomplish this:

+1. Modify the mysql config to bind it to an address.
+This normally requires the my.cnf file

+The following line must be added/uncommented/changed my.cnf:

+        bind-address = 0.0.0.0

+Setting this to 0.0.0.0 means that it will accept any IP address.

+2. Modify the server networking to open port 3306.
+How this is done is system and version specific.
+Specifically with Redhat Enterprise 7 using the normally installed firewall, the commands are:

+    $ firewall-cmd --permanent --add-port=3306/tcp
+    $ firewall-cmd --add-port=3306/tcp

+both commands should respond with success

+Note: On some systems this may require modifying the iptables.
+See available documentation for the commands to do this.

 ## Scripts and crontab ##